Featured List

 Through this method, manipulators will focus on "stop hunts" trying to induce the rest of the traders to fall into wrong trades through tactics like "false breakouts" of resistance and support levels that later, with the accumulated liquidity in those levels, "buy-side" and "sell-side" will emerge.

-So what is market structure after all?
 According to ICT, it is the result of the overall patterns left by the behavior of the institutional traders during uptrends, downtrends, and general market conditions as a result of their need to induce other traders into triggerable trades after implementing manipulation tactics.

 ICT carries a group of key concepts to recognize institutional trading, lets point some out: